sgraziella/ExportEacCpf/README.md

 _*Work in progress*_

-*ExportEacCpf* is a plugin for [Omeka](https://omeka.org/) that allows to export data as a basic [EAC-CPF](http://eac.staatsbibliothek-berlin.de/index.php), an XML-Schema providing a grammar for encoding names of creators of archival materials and related information.
+*ExportEacCpf* is a plugin for [Omeka](https://omeka.org/) that allows to export data as basic [EAC-CPF](http://eac.staatsbibliothek-berlin.de/index.php), an XML-Schema providing a grammar for encoding names of creators of archival materials and related information.

-For the moment, since Omeka data input interface does not have a general way to manage multiple levels of elements or allow to simulate hierarchical elements, *ExportEacCpf* plugin just consider a limited set of EAC-CPF elements, some of them need to be reworked a little bit on the output file.
+For the moment, since Omeka data input interface does not have a general way to manage multiple levels of description or allow to simulate hierarchical elements, *ExportEacCpf* plugin just consider a limited set of EAC-CPF elements, some of them need to be reworked a little bit on the output file.

 This plugin could be used in combination with [XmlImport](https://github.com/Daniel-KM/XmlImport), after a proper [XSL tranformation](https://github.com/sgraziella/prosopography_LJP/tree/master/EACtoXML), in order to manage by Omeka a simple cycle of Importing/Exporting EAC-CPF data.
 An example of this kind of data processing cycle is put in place on this project: [http://josticeetplet.huma-num.fr/](http://josticeetplet.huma-num.fr/)